sksuman97/sksuman97/README.md

 ![status](https://badge.stateful.com/animikhaich/status.svg)
 ![status](https://badge.stateful.com/animikhaich/dnd.svg)

 👋 Hi there!
-I'm Animikh and I'm a Machine Learning Engineer, who loves to read ancient history and connect dots to better understand today.
+I'm Sumanta and I'm a Machine Learning Engineer, who loves to read ancient history and connect dots to better understand today.

 I am currently working at PwC as a Data Scientist.
 Before this, I was working at Flutura Business Solutions Pvt.
 Ltd as a Data Scientist.